-Today, the e-business community generally agrees on the definition of a standard message structure expressed as an UN/EDIFACT Message Implementation Guide (MIG), an XML schema, or similar syntax specific representation.
-UN/CEFACT will produce standards based representations of these artefacts for implementation.7
+Today, the e-business community generally agrees on the definition of a standard message structure expressed as an UN/EDIFACT Message Implementation Guide (MIG), an XML

+Core Components Technical Specification V2.01 Part 8 of the ebXML Framework schema, or similar syntax specific representation.
+UN/CEFACT will produce standards based representations of these artefacts for implementation.